Project Lead - Joshua D. Voss, Ph.D.

 Liz was a summer intern who assessed changes in the bacteria communities of coral mucus following exposure to oil, dispersant, and disease.
 Currently Liz is a graduate student in Dr. Mya Breitbart’s lab at the University of South Florida where she is using viral metagenomics to characterize emerging diseases.

-Miguel is an international student from Guatemala and a senior at Florida Atlantic’s Honors College, majoring in marine biology major with a business minor.
+Miguel is an international student from Guatemala and a recent graduate of Florida Atlantic’s Honors College, majoring in marine biology with a business minor.
 Miguel attended Semester by the Sea in the spring of 2012.
 The following summer, he volunteered in Dr. Voss’s lab and started to work on his senior thesis, investigating the variable susceptibility of Montastraea faveolata to black band disease.
-Miguel is very interested in a future career in agribusiness and plans to pursue graduate school studies focused on aquaculture and farm management.
+Miguel is very interested in a future career in agribusiness and is currently pursuing a Ph.D. at Cornell University.

-As an NSF Undergraduate Research and Mentoring Program Fellow, Dan studied the effects of temperature and light on the pathogenesis of black band disease in corals.
+As an NSF Undergraduate Research and Mentoring Program Fellow with Dr. Voss, Dan studied the effects of temperature and light on the pathogenesis of black band disease in corals.
+Dan also participated in the 2010 CIOERT FLOSEE Expedition and submitted a great daily blog.
 After graduating from FAU, Dan returned to Michigan and has held various positions, including biological restoration technician at the Sleeping Bear Dunes National Lakeshore.

-Ashley is currently a lab assistant in the coral reef and molecular ecology laboratory with Dr. Voss.
+Ashley is a former lab assistant in the Coral Reef and Molecular Ecology laboratory with Dr. Voss.
 She graduated from Florida Institute of Technology in 2012 with a double major in marine biology and conservation biology & ecology.
 Her research interests include coral-zooxanthellae symbiosis and the conservation of coral reef ecosystems.
 Throughout her undergraduate studies she has attended a summer field class on coral ecology held in Puerto Rico, attained her AAUS scientific diver certification, and completed internships at the Florida Aquarium and Harbor Branch.
 At Harbor Branch, she completed a project on the quantification of zooxanthellae and chlorophyll from Diploria clivosa and Montastraea cavernosa coral hosts at St. Lucie Reef, a location where nearby estuarine runoff may be affecting coral health.
 Outside of work she enjoys attending concerts, spending time outdoors, and taking care of her saltwater aquarium.
-Ashley has recently been accepted into the Ph.D. program at Victoria University in New Zealand.
+Ashley recently began studies in the Ph.D. program at Victoria University in New Zealand.